Cherium/PSSDatabase/readme.md

 Next, upload the `databaseschema.sql` dump file into MySQL.
 Select `Navigation > Administration > Data Import/Restore` and in the tab `Import from Disk` enter the path of the file under `Import from Self-Contained file`.
 Create a new Default Target Schema named `pss`.
 Select `Dump Structure and Data` from the dropdown menu in `Select Database Objects to Import`.
 In the `Import Progress` tab, select `Start Import`.

 ### Run
+Navigate to `localhost/app/index.html` to run the application.

+## References
+REST API in PHP: [How to Create A Simple REST API in PHP - Step By Step Guide!](https://codeofaninja.com/2017/02/create-simple-rest-api-in-php.html)
+Integration of API using AJAX CRUD: [AJAX CRUD Tutorial Using JavaScript, JSON and PHP – Step by Step Guide! ](https://codeofaninja.com/2015/06/php-crud-with-ajax-and-oop.html)